Qiwen95/automate-analysis/README.md

 # automate-analysis
-Series of scripts and programs to automate NSF-Ethics analysis and improve result reliability
+This script automates the analysis of the survey data for NSF-Ethics.
+Simply edit lines 126-129 to specify the type of data you would like to run.
+See file functionality below for more information.

+Note: This script does not identify duplicate CS entries.
+Duplicate CS entries are identified during reimbursement eligibility.

 ## Files:
 - surveySetup.py: This script automates the following tasks:
 1. Reformatting of columns and removal of extraneous SurveyMonkey columns
 2. Reformatting participant entered e-mail addresses to lowercase, without '@rit.edu' or '@g.rit.edu'
 3. Subsets the data to the current data collection period.
-Update this ID in row 33 and 34 to reflect what is necessary.
+Update this ID in lines 126-129 to reflect what is necessary.
 The collection ID is provided in SurveyMonkey export (step 1).
-4. Finds eligible participants, for the Amazon giftcard, who have completed at least 80% of the survey.
+4. Finds eligible participants, for the $100 award, who have completed at least 80% of the survey.
 Selects the winner randomly.
+5. Identifies duplicate entries during IT and SE term collection.
+Duplicate entries are identified in the console and in the spreadsheet:
+Duplicate-Entries.csv
-5. Formats text responses to their numeric equivalent scale.
+6. Formats text responses to their numeric equivalent scale, including items that are reverse-scored.
 The final formatted data is saved as: Formatted-Data.csv.
+7. Rearranges all the columns to fit the master spreadsheet and factor analysis of the IDP scale.

 ## Requirements:
 - Survey-for-ISTE-and-SWEN.csv: download this file from SurveyMonkey, choosing the 'all responses' export option.
-- Python 3.5.2 with pandas, numpy, and re installed.
+- Python 3.5.2 with pandas, numpy, sys, and re installed.

 ## Outputs:
 - Duplicate-Entries.csv: list of duplicate survey entries